China’s cybersecurity regime

 Operators must designate responsible persons who have data protection knowledge and experience to lead the security of important data they collect.
 Among their responsibilities, such persons must report data protection practices and incident responses to CAC and other relevant government agencies.

 Before they publish, share, sell or transfer important data cross-border (including remote access from overseas), network operators must conduct self-assessments on potential security risks of the planned activities.
-They must also obtain prior approvals from their respective industrial regulators, or from provincial CAC if the industrial regulators cannot be identified.
+The cross-border transfer of important data must pass a mandatory security assessment by CAC.

 Protecting personal information